The Complete History of Housing Bubbles Around the World

 • The stages of a housing bubble: inception, growth, peak, crash, and recovery

-• Factors that contribute to housing bubbles: low-interest rates, speculative buying, lax lending practices, and more
+• Factors that contribute to housing bubbles: low interest rates, speculative buying, lax lending practices, government incentives, global capital flows, and supply constraints

 History of housing bubbles and anatomy of house bubbles around the world